 A refreshing night's sleep sets the stage for the day to come.

-- have a 6-8 year old mattress? (the life of a mattress depends on its usage and material quality; generally manufacturers and chiropractors recommend replacing your mattress every 6 to 8 years)
+The life of a mattress depends on its usage and material quality; generally manufacturers and chiropractors recommend replacing your mattress every 6 to 8 years.

 Did you answer YES to any of the above?

 Sufficient product knowledge is critical to making the most informed and appropriate purchase for your sleeping needs.

 Generally, two types of mattresses are available: innerspring and memory foam.